dewaleolaleye/3tier-webapp-aws-terraform/README.md

+# 3-tier web application

-# This 3-tier architecture module will use Terraform to provision the following resources in AWS:
+This 3-tier architecture module will use Terraform to provision the following resources in AWS:

 VPC
 Public & Private Subnets